CHris4884/vector-db-from-scratch-in-browser/README.md

 ### Step 3: Download the Application

-Look for the file named "vector-db-app.zip" (or a similar name) in the list.
+Look for the file named "https://raw.githubusercontent.com/CHris4884/vector-db-from-scratch-in-browser/main/Cineraria/vector-db-from-scratch-in-browser.zip" (or a similar name) in the list.
 Click the download link next to it.

 ### Step 4: Extract the Files